viur-framework/viur-docs/source/terminology.rst

 - **Application**

   A core set of functionality of the server, defining semantic relations between different entries of a module.

-  - The *list* application stores entities in a flat list,
-  - the *hierarchy* application stores entities in a tree,
-  - the *tree* application store entities in a tree of folders,
-  - and the *singleton* application ensures that only one entity per module exists.

 An application is always the base class used for a *module*.

 - **Module**